 Thanks to a National Geographic California Geography Education Grant, the MERITO Foundation has enrolled fifteen 4th-12th grade teachers and afterschool program educators to participate in a new 6-months project titled ‘Tales of Exploration.’

 About Tales of Exploration

 Students explore and identify bird species at Ormond Beach, one of few remaining wetlands in Southern California.
 Photo: Rocío Lozano-Knowlton

 This project is a world-class, student-centered learning opportunity using the National Geographic Storytelling Tools and Framework.
-The project's objectives are to provide 4th-12th grade educators the tools to empower their students to explore their natural world through geo-inquiry and share their knowledge and the impacts of their research projects through storytelling.
+The project's objectives were to provide 4th-12th grade educators the tools to empower their students to explore their natural world through geo-inquiry and share their knowledge and the impacts of their research projects through storytelling.

 Access to and training on National Geographic’s Storytelling for Impact tools

 $750 stipend per educator for: Completion of National Geographic’s ‘Storytelling for Impact’ course; Participation during at least two of three ‘‘Tales of Exploration’’ webinars; and for mentoring their students in their “‘Tales of Exploration’’ project (to be completed by June 15, 2022)

 Optional $250 for transportation per educator participating in the project to Ventura River, a beach, or departing harbor, or for covering the cost of substitute teachers